massaroni/zk-synchronizer/README.md

 ## Just Annotate Your Java Method

 You can sprinkle these @Synchronized annotations on parameters of public methods in spring-managed classes.
+This advice supports one @Synchronized annotation, on public methods.

 ```java
 @Service